Lemoncode/redux-by-sample/11 Testing_Jest/readme.md

 ## Debugging Jest

 Jest is running over node, so we can't use, for example, PhantomJS like we are using in karma.
-Then, we have two alternatives to debugging jest:
+Then, we have some alternatives to debugging jest:

 ### Using VS Code